mveres01/pytorch-drl4vrp/README.md

 * Uses a GRU instead of LSTM for the decoder network
 * Critic takes the raw static and dynamic input states and predicts a reward
+* (Unsure) Here we use demand scaling (MAX_DEMAND / MAX_VEHICLE_CAPACITY), and give the depot for the VRP a negative value proportionaly to the missing capacity

 # TSP